Welcome to today's edition of the Rush 24-7 podcast.

 And about that, he's entirely correct.

-We've reviewed the reasons why I don't need to repeat Obama could not wait to get out of Iraq, was offered favorable conditions in a negotiation for the U.S. military to stay in Iraq.
+Obama could not wait to get out of Iraq, was offered favorable conditions in a negotiation for the U.S. military to stay in Iraq.

 Obama rejected for political reasons.

-We got out of there, that left it wide open.
+We got out of there that left it wide open.

-Hello, ISIS, which is just essentially a branch of Al-Qaeda.
+Hello, ISIS, which is just essentially a branch of al-Qaeda.

-When you get right down to it, I mean they're all pretty much made up of the same ideology, the same desires and so forth.
+When you get right down to it, I mean, they're all pretty much made up of the same ideology, the same desires, and so forth.

-But we we left the place basically stateless, just like Afghanistan was stateless.
+We left the place basically stateless, just like Afghanistan was stateless.

-Hello, Taliban, hello, Osama bin Laden.
+Hello, Osama bin Laden.

 And McCain's exactly right, but they've beat up McCain.